nafreesv/Data-Analytics-Portfolio/README.md

 Welcome to my Data Analytics Portfolio.
 My name is Mohamed Nafrees and i am excited to have you here!

-This repository contains my data analytics portfolio projects completed using Python programming language, SQL, and Tableau.
+This repository contains my data analytics portfolio projects completed using Python programming language.

 ## Python Projects
 ### Providing Data Driven Suggestions for HR Department